My 3-Week Florida Road Trip Itinerary (Nature, Beaches, Cities)

 • Info: This route combines inland and coastal scenery.
 Start on I-10 East, then take I-95 South down Florida’s East Coast.
 It offers the chance to stop in Jacksonville or explore some of the Atlantic Coast’s highlights before heading back to Miami.

 Because Miami is quite a far drive away, I recommend renting a car from a company without drop-fees.
-That way, you can conveniently drop off your car where you end your Florida road trip.
-Dollar Car Rental, Hertz, and SIXT offer one-way rentals without drop-off fees, which can be useful for road trips, family vacations, and more.
-I recommend using Discover Cars to find the best car rental that suits your needs!
+I always go with Discover Cars to find the best car rental deals!

 Things to Consider When Planning Your FL Road Trip